Itzpushkar/JS-Projects/AI Chat Bot/ReadMe.md

 <h2>File Descriptions</h2>
 <b>1. index.html:</b><br>
 This file contains the structure of the chatbot UI, including the chat window, input fields, and buttons.
-It links to the ChatBot.css for styling and ChatBot.js for functionality.<br>
+It links to the ChatBot.css for styling and ChatBot.js for functionality.<br></br>

 <b>2.
 ChatBot.css:</b><br>
 Contains all the styling rules for the chatbot, including the layout, colors, and animations.